shahriarpshuvo/webpack-static-workflow/README.md

 ### TODO

-- [] :pencil2: Write Documentation
+- [ ] :pencil2: Writing Documentation
-- [] :pushpin: Adding React to the workflow
+- [ ] :pushpin: Adding React to the workflow